WHAT IS YMAD?

 WHAT WILL THE STUDENTS DO TO PREPARE FOR THESE EXPEDITIONS?

-The students will be trained in leadership skills (a 10 month program), fundraising and community service, and will gathering educational, medical, and humanitarian supplies, along with charitable donations and other items.
+The students will be trained in leadership skills (a 10 month program), fundraising and community service, and will help gather educational, medical, and humanitarian supplies, along with charitable donations and other items.

 HOW MANY TEENS APPLY?